phreeza/manuscript_axon_potentials/doc/manuscript.md

 In what follows, axonal contributions to the EFP  are first investigated by a numerical model based on forward simulation [@Holt1999Electrical; @Gold2006Origin].
-This first model includes a large-scale multi-compartment model of an axon population.
+This first model includes a large-scale multi-compartment simulation of an axon population.
 We then outline the basic mechanisms by means of a second, analytically tractable, model of a generic axon bundle.
 Finally, we validate model predictions with data from multi-site in-vivo electrophysiological recordings from the barn owl auditory brain stem.